jesalmandalia/multinational-retail-data-centralisation/README.md

 - `list_db_engine`: List all the tables in the database.
 - `upload_to_db`: Uploads the given DataFrame to the specified database table.
 - `list_number_of_stores`: Retrieves the number of stores from the provided API URL.
-- `retrieve_stores_data`: Retrieves data for all stores from the provided API URL.

 ### `data_cleaning.py`